Last Updated on November 10, 2022

 - Increased clientele with a four-part plan.

-- Refined service offering and improved scores of customer satisfaction surveys.
+- Refined service offerings and improved scores of customer satisfaction surveys.

 - Designed and ran sales training programs that improved the average revenue of sales reps.